Welcome to Wirltu Yarlu Aboriginal Education at the University of Adelaide.

-History of Aboriginal Education at the University of Adelaide
+History of Aboriginal education at the University

-The University of Adelaide was established in 1874 and is the oldest University in South Australia.
 The Centre for Aboriginal Studies in Music (CASM) began in 1972 and was the first Aboriginal program at the University.

 An Aboriginal Access Scheme was launched in 1987 with the appointment of an Aboriginal Liaison Officer to support the Aboriginal & Torres Strait Islander students studying in CASM and in degree programs.
 The aim was to also recruit more Aboriginal students to undertake tertiary study.
 With the development of Aboriginal programs in the late 1980s and the growth in Aboriginal student numbers it became important to establish a dedicated Centre for Aboriginal Education and so Wirltu Yarlu came into being in 1996.
 Wirltu Yarlu has moved through several name changes and has now settled on it's original essence of Wirltu Yarlu Aboriginal Education.